ron-ct/ron-ct/README.md

 👋 Hi, I’m Rony Maruga

-🌱 I am an upcoming Software Developer.
-I am also a student at the Jomo Kenyatta University of Agriculture and Technology 🤝 I’m looking to collaborate on Open source projects and new Technologies.
+🌱 I am a Software Developer.
+I am also a student at the Jomo Kenyatta University of Agriculture and Technology.
+🤝 I’m looking to collaborate on Open source projects and new Technologies.
 📫 How to reach me  ->  ronymaruga@outlook.com